loufranco/loufranco/README.md

 Here is an overview of my open source contributions in GitHub

+## NerdSummit 2021

+In March 2021, I updated the [NerdSummit app](https://github.com/app-o-mat/NerdSummit).
+I added support for Dark Mode, and since the event will be virtual, I added a button to the session screen to join remotely.

 ## App-o-Mat iOS Apps

 In July 2020, I decided to open-source some of my iOS Apps.